 allow exhibitors and delegates who travel from all over the world to continue to remotely manage their business

-Now did Neural Technologies sign any orders or sell a few platforms during these four days?
-No, and we never expected to.
-Yet it was extremely pleasing to see the non-stop activity at our exhibition stand.
+Now did Neural Technologies sign any orders or sell a few platforms during these 4 days?
+No, and we never expected we would.
+But the heartening outcome was from the non-stop activity at our exhibition stand.
 We had the opportunity to catch up with customers and had extremely constructive meetings with potential, new and long standing partners alike.
 Some of the existing partner meetings were prearranged before the event, but many others were visitors who had identified possible synergies and opportunities to work together or to assist Neural Technologies to open new markets.
-These individuals had made the long and arduous walk over the many metres of cheap nylon carpet to reach our exhibition stand and still had the energy to get animated about their business and opportunities.
+These individuals had made the long and arduous walk over many metres of cheap nylon carpet to reach our exhibition stand and still had the energy to get animated about their business and opportunities.

-The outcome of the many interactions and lengthy discussions over the four day period was that our Optimus platform, products & solution offerings can benefit many of these companies' strategies and align to the demands of their own customers.
+The outcome of the many interactions and lengthy discussions over the 4 day period was that our Optimus platform. products and solution offerings can benefit many of these companies strategies and align to the demands of their own customers.
 This is positive news and I foresee our Director of Channels and Partners having some long days and nights ahead as we progress these discussions further over the coming days, weeks and months.

 complimentary foot massages

 So would I and Neural Technologies return to MWC next year?
-Myself and the company will be there - we are attracted like moths to light and this year has clearly shown that you can get a return on investment.
-We may, however, change the format of how we present ourselves next year.
-For instance, if we choose to offer complimentary foot massages I think we may do a roaring business...
+I and the company will be there - we are attracted like moths to light and this year it has clearly shown that you can get a return on investment.
+However we may change the format of how we present ourselves next year, we may for instance offer complimentary foot massages, I think we may do a roaring business…